laminaevil/Background-Remover/README.md

 # Background Remover

-These all are for images in Opencv.
-(Exclude Raw, Bmp files.)
+We use the Unet to remove the Human-Background.

 ## Getting Started

-First, If you have to load the image and start to read C++ Book to know how to programm...
+First, You have give the data to the dataprepare and do the train.....

 ### Prerequisites